Papa Noël Nedule: 2000–2024: from Bel Ami to "Put It Down"

 In 2000, in honor of his 60th birthday, the English label Stern's Music released Bel Ami, a compilation that brought together tracks from his earlier albums recorded in 1984 and 1994.
 French music journalist François Bensignor praised Bel Ami for showcasing the strength of Papa Noël's compositions, arrangements, and guitar performances.
 That same year, Papa Noël gave a critically acclaimed "unplugged" performance at the World of Music, Arts and Dance (WOMAD) festival, alongside fellow Congolese guitarists Mose Se Sengo and Syran Mbenza.
 Papa Noël continued his collaboration with Mangwana on the 2001 album Rumba Congo by Kékélé, a supergroup of veteran Congolese musicians.
-Under the production of Ibrahima Sylla, Papa Noël served as musical director, helping to shape Kékélé's nostalgic Congolese rumba sound.
+Under the production of Ibrahima Sylla, Papa Noël served as musical director.

 In 2001, he met a young Cuban salsero Adan Pedroso after an impromptu performance at a castle in Germany.
 Their spontaneous collaboration revealed strong musical chemistry and inspired a series of performances, including a notable appearance at a guitar festival in Bath, Somerset.
 These sessions culminated in the 2001 release of Mosala Makasi, followed by a European tour.
 In 2002, with the facilitation of Anglo-Iranian producer Mo Fini, Papa Noël worked with Papi Oviedo, a prominent figure from the Buena Vista Social Club.
 The result of this collaboration, Bana Congo, released by Tumi Music, examined and celebrated the historical intersection of Cuban and Congolese musical expressions.
 The album received critical acclaim and was nominated for Best World Music Act at the 2002 MOBO Awards.
-That same year, Papa Noël and Oviedo performed together at WOMAD Reading, joined by Congolese vocalists Nana and Baniel.
-Continuing his international performances, Papa Noël toured Europe, including a notable 2004 appearance in Amsterdam.
+That same year, Papa Noël and Oviedo performed together at WOMAD Reading, and were joined by Congolese vocalists Nana and Baniel.
+He also toured Europe, including a notable 2004 appearance in Amsterdam.